GaloisInc/saw-script/doc/manual/manual.md

 ### Running a MIR-based verification

-`mir_verify` requires `enable_experimental` in order to be used.
-Moreover, some parts of `mir_verify` are not currently implemented, so it is possible that using `mir_verify` on some programs will fail.
-Features that are not yet implemented include the following:

-* The ability to construct MIR `enum` values in specifications
+(Note: API functions involving MIR verification require `enable_experimental` in order to be used.
+As such, some parts of this API may change before being finalized.)

 The `String` supplied as an argument to `mir_verify` is expected to be a function _identifier_.
 An identifier is expected adhere to one of the following